THE MODERN ERA of COASTAL DEFENSE

 Port Royal Sound is one of the largest natural deepwater harbors on the Atlantic Coast.
-After contributing to the sack of Beaufort, the Union Army's South Atlantic Blockading Squadron established a base here during the Civil War for fleet repairs and a coaling station.
+During the Civil War, after contributing to the sack of Beaufort, the Union Army's South Atlantic Blockading Squadron established a base here for fleet repairs and a coaling station.

 In 1891-1895 a dry dock was built at the Naval Station; the only one south of Norfolk, Virginia.
 It served as a strategic support base for the emerging Atlantic Fleet.
 Twenty-two naval ships visited the Station including the Battleships USS Maine, USS Massachusetts, USS Texas, and USS Indiana.
 The USS Maine made its last stop for provisions in Port Royal before leaving for its last voyage to Havana, Cuba, and the start of the Spanish American War.

 Fort Fremont was built in 1899 by the Army Corps of Engineers using local labor on condemned private property on Saint Helena Island across the Beaufort River from the Naval Station.
 It was designed to play a vital role in the protection of the strategic dry dock and coaling station which remained critical to the Atlantic Fleet during the Spanish American War period.